2019 El Paso Walmart shooting: State charges

 Crusius was indicted on capital murder charges by a Texas grand jury on September 12, 2019.
 He pleaded not guilty to capital murder charges at his arraignment on October 10, 2019, at the El Paso County Courthouse.
 Mark Stevens, a San Antonio criminal defense attorney, was appointed by the state court to represent Crusius, along with defense attorney Joe Spencer.
 On April 28, 2020, prosecutors announced they would be seeking a new capital murder charge following the recent death of a twenty-third victim after he spent nine months in the hospital.

-The state trial is expected to occur after the federal trial.
-Proceedings were delayed due to the COVID-19 pandemic and the massive amount of evidence in the case.
+Proceedings in the state trial were delayed due to the COVID-19 pandemic and the massive amount of evidence in the case.

 El Paso district attorney Bill Hicks has stated that his office intends to pursue the death penalty in the case.

-On February 8, 2023, Crusius pleaded guilty and received 90 consecutive life sentences, one for each count in the indictment, which was, 45 counts of violating the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act and 45 counts of using a firearm during and in relation to crimes of violence.
-This included state charges of 23 counts of capital murder.
+In 2025, El Paso District Attorney James Montoya, who replaced incumbent Bill Hicks, announced he would no longer be seeking the death penalty.

+Crusius pleaded guilty to the state charges on April 21, 2025, and was sentenced to life in prison without parole.
+He is currently incarcerated at the Louis C. Powledge Unit in Palestine, Texas.